nandoflorestan/pluserable/README.rst

 ============================

-*pluserable* provides generic user registration for the Pyramid web framework, if your web app uses sqlalchemy.
+*pluserable* provides generic user registration for the Pyramid web framework, if your web app uses SQLAlchemy.

 It is a pluggable web application that provides user registration, login, logout and change password functionality. *pluserable* follows a policy of